 Update to the latest version of the Peloton App

-This is one app that gets constant developer attention and they try to fix as many bugs as they can in order to achieve a great experience for users.
+This app gets constant developer attention, and they try to fix as many bugs as possible to achieve a great user experience.

 If you have not updated to the latest version, go ahead and update it on your iPhone

-- Open App Store on your iPhone and tap on ‘Today’ tab at the bottom of your screen.
+- Open the App Store on your iPhone and tap on the ‘Today‘ tab at the bottom of your screen.